 Note: the descriptions of the books listed are pulled from the descriptions listed on Amazon.com

 Neo-Deism.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-However, the links provided on this page are listed the books are good reads and because of Amazon.com’s quality service.
+However, the books provided on this page are listed because the books are good reads and because of Amazon.com’s quality service.